gvwilson/SitioAcademico/content/blog/2024-12-14-rOpenSci-2years-CommEvents-en/index.md

 [Vimeo](https://vimeo.com/ropensci) and our [webpage](https://ropensci.org/commcalls/).
 I also announced on social media that the resources were available.

-I have organized ten community calls, including the *first in Spanish* and the *first in Portuguese*.
+I have organized ten community calls, including the *first in Spanish* and the *first in Portuguese*!

-Hosting a successful community call takes a lot of time and work, but it is one of the rOpenSci activities our members enjoy the most.
+**Hosting a successful community call takes a lot of time and work, but it is one of the rOpenSci activities our members enjoy the most.**

 ## Coworking Session